brkho/eo-converter/README.md

 - [N BYTES]     The (null-terminated) cstring containing the path to the normal map.

+- [1 BYTE]      Number of characters in the path to the ambient occlusion map (0 means no map).

+- [N BYTES]     The (null-terminated) cstring containing the path to the AO map.

 - [4 BYTES]     Number of vertices in the model.

 - [N BYTES]     The data corresponding to the vertices in the model.
 See the engine's Vertex struct for exact internal representation.